vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-13 - Day #074

-I still try to make a Berta drawing that will be good enought to use it as a cartridge cover.
+I still try to make a Berta drawing that will be good enough to use it as a cartridge cover.
 I experiment with Leonardo AI to make an image based on my image.
 Here are some results:

 |||
 |-|-|